pushpendraCodes/React_E-commerce-/README.md

 2: simply run the command
    ### `npm install`
-   First to install all the packages
+   First to install all the packages!

 3: run the project using
    ### `npm start`